udaracamarasinghe/maybank-assinment-project/README.md

 # How to test

-Import Postman file (assisment-requests.postman_collection.json) into Postman.
+Import postman test script json file which located in root of application directory (assisment-requests.postman_collection.json) into Postman.

 This file included all rest calls(Token generate, search by name, create a product, update product and delete product)